Michael Madhusudan Dutt: College and religious conversion

-There let me live and there let me die".

-An early and formative influence on Dutta was his teacher at Hindu College, David Lester Richardson.
-Richardson was a poet and inspired in Dutta a love of English poetry, particularly Byron.
-Dutta began writing English poetry aged around 17 years, sending his works to publications in England, including Blackwood's Magazine and Bentley's Miscellany.
+During his time at Hindu College, Madhusudhan developed an aversion to Indian culture and a deep yearning to be accepted into European culture.
+He expressed these sentiments in one of his poems.
+An early and formative influence on Dutt was his teacher at Hindu College, David Lester Richardson.
+Richardson was a poet and inspired in Dutt a love of English poetry, particularly by that of Byron.
+Dutt began writing English poetry aged around 17 years, sending his works to publications in England, including Blackwood's Magazine and Bentley's Miscellany.
 They were, however, never accepted for publication.
-This was also the time when he began a correspondence with his friend, Gour Das Bysack, which today forms the bulk of sources on his life.
+This was also when he began a correspondence with his friend, Gour Das Bysack, which today forms the bulk of sources on his life.

-Madhusudan embraced Christianity at the Old Mission Church, in spite of the objections of his parents and relatives, on 9 February 1843.
+On 9 February 1843, Madhusudan embraced Christianity at the Old Mission Church, in spite of the objections of his parents and relatives.
 He did not take the name Michael until his marriage in 1848.